romisadeh/rhythminsights/README.md

 - seaborn

 ## Quick start:
-To run code user must first get spotify client Id, client secret, username and redirect URI.
+To run code user must first get spotify client Id, client secret, username and redirect URI. <br>
-Enter [Spotify For Developers](https://developer.spotify.com/) and create app.
+Enter [Spotify For Developers](https://developer.spotify.com/) and create app. <br>
 After creation you will be able to enter app dashboard.
 In setting you will get all the information needed to run file.